 This course encompasses the design, development, manufacture, installation, operation and maintenance of engineered products.

 Find out about the Belling Engineering Scholarship which is open to British citizens studying IET accredited MEng degree courses.

 What will I experience?

 - Create your own designs in our manufacturing workshops

 - Put learning into practice by doing a paid work placement, either in the UK or overseas

 What opportunities might it lead to?

-This course is accredited by the Institution of Engineering and Technology (IET), meeting the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).
+This course is accredited by the the Institution of Mechanical Engineers (IMechE) and the Institution of Engineering and Technology (IET), meeting the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).
 It will lead to eventual Chartered Engineer (CEng) status with further study.
-It’s a great first step to becoming a professional engineer.
+It puts you in an excellent position to start a career as a professional engineer.

 Here are some routes our graduates have pursued:

 - research and development